43022 Advanced Biomedical Engineering Studio B12cp; 8hpw, on campus, weekly

 Requisite(s): (41162 Fundamentals of Biomedical Engineering Studio A AND 41163 Fundamentals of Biomedical Engineering Studio B AND (49261 Biomedical Instrumentation OR 42001 Bioinformatics))

 This advanced studio subject introduces students to emerging areas of clinical biomedical engineering research.
-Students select one studio project from the following three research project streams i) PCR devices for cancer diagnosis, ii) Rapid diagnostic lateral flow assay and iii) Electroencephalography classification using artificial intelligence.
-Students work in teams to deliver a professional solution at the end of semester.
+Students select one studio project stream from the following two research project streams:

-The third topic introduces Electroencephalography (EEG) classification using artificial intelligence.
-Motor imagery technology allows people to use their brains to control machines, which is convenient for people with movement technology allows people to use their brains to control machines, which is convenient for people with movement disorders.
+Project Stream 2 introduces Electroencephalography (EEG) classification using artificial intelligence.
+Motor imagery technology allows people to use their brains to control machines, which is convenient for people with movement disorders.
 Students learn to extract features from EEG signals and build an effective classifier to recognize the imaginary actions based on the features.
 Students are trained in EEG data collection, signal processing, feature extraction and classifier design.
 The system can be used to classify basic instructions, including left-hand imagination movement, right-hand imagination movement and tongue imagination movement.

 At the completion of this subject, students have developed skills in project design, problem solving, stakeholder analysis and acquired various technical skills associated with emerging biomedical engineering areas.

 Spring session, City campus

 Detailed subject description.